Beyond Expansion IV: Traces of Thin Semigroups: Introduction

-Even a density-one version of Conjecture \ref{conj:locGlob} (as conjectured by McMullen \cite{McMullenNotes}) would not, as far as we know, have the Arithmetic Chaos Conjecture \ref{conj:McM} as a consequence, since solutions to Pellian equations are exponentially rare.
-Nevertheless, proving such a result may be an important first step, and it is not even known for a single finite alphabet $\cA$ that $\cT_{\cA}$ contains a positive proportion of numbers.

-Results of this strength seem out of reach of current technology.
-Therefore we shift our focus to the study of the arithmetical properties of the trace set, more specifically to its equidistribution along progressions, with applications to almost primes.
+A direct attack on this conjecture seems out of reach of current technology.
+Therefore we shift our focus to the study of the arithmetic properties of the trace set, more specifically to its equidistribution along progressions, with applications to almost primes.
 Our main goal is to make some progress in this direction.